 Annual Reporting Metrics:

-Independent evaluators for Illinois utilities will report data in Annual Evaluation Reports on the number of projects, buildings, and apartments receiving various measures.
+Independent evaluators for Illinois Program Administrators will report data in Annual Evaluation Reports on the number of projects, buildings, and apartments receiving various measures.
 In addition, for shell and heat pump measures, reporting includes separate reporting on whether the measures are applicable (qualified project), and if a project is qualified but the measures were not installed, the reasons why.

 Reporting Location: Annual Evaluation Reports will include the spreadsheet populated with data.
 Within a given program year the data will reflect cumulative year-to-date data in each quarterly report.